jamesec/jamesec.github.io/o/obsidian_pdf.md

 Then export using “Better Export PDF”, and make sure to turn on “Display Footer”.

-**Update**: I found that the latest 2.x version of the “Better Export PDF” plugin doesn't work well when exporting PDFs with CJK fonts.
+**Update**: I found that the latest 2.x version of the “Better Export PDF” plugin doesn’t work well when exporting PDFs with CJK fonts.
 (CJK means Chinese, Japanese, and Korean characters.)

 So if you want to export PDFs with CJK fonts, don’t update this plugin in your Obsidian app.